Frequently Asked Questions

 The practicum is to provide increased fidelity and professional coaching in the field.
 Each practitioner will be provided feedback on submitted lesson plans and observed lesson plan delivery.
 The goal is to support the trainee with using the OG approach to maximize its effectiveness and encourage the professional growth of the trainee.

-For the CE practicum, you will need to complete 5 lessons plans along with 5 observations with a group of 2 or up to a whole class for at least 8 months (and Associate would be 5 more, 1:1 over at least 8 months).
+For the CE practicum, you will need to complete 5 lessons plans along with 5 observations with a group of 2 or up to a whole class for at least 8 months.

 The practicum is the single most effective method to insure that the 4 days are put to good use and that the trainee is able to follow through with the intense CE course.
 You will have up to 2 years following CE course to complete the practicum.
 It is preferred if you keep, as much as possible, the same student(s) for the duration of the practicum.
 Also, you are unable to use your own child for the practicum.